clapy-app/clapy-plugin/README.md

 (1) Alternative: `yarn dev` through command-line to start everything

 Note: for now, `Hasura console` task is excluded from the default build because it's rarely useful in current developments.
 To start it, run this task or `yarn console` in the terminal.
 If you often need it, feel free to uncomment it in the default build task (.vscode/tasks.json, first task).

+## Test Stripe workflow

+If an event, sent by Stripe CLI, was not caught locally by the API (e.g. while it was restarting), you can re-send the event.

+- Copy the event ID on this page: https://dashboard.stripe.com/test/events
+- Open the CLI in the docker container of Stripe CLI (through Docker Desktop UI, "CLI" button)
+- Command: `stripe events resend evt_<event ID>`

+In production, the events are re-sent, but Stripe CLI (dev) doesn't support it.
+Issue: https://github.com/stripe/stripe-cli/issues/313

 ## Troubleshooting